0xKimutai/0xKimutai/README.md

 </em></p>

 <p align="center"><em>
-“Security is not a product, it's a process.” — <strong>Bruce Schneier</strong>
+“AI is not just about automation — it's about augmentation, enabling us to do more with less.”
 </em></p>